Holden Special Vehicles: VL

-The Holden VL Commodore SS Group A SV was the first car produced by HSV.
-Developed under contract to Holden, it was released in March 1988.
-Modifications were made to the standard Holden 5.0 litre V8 to produce 180 kW at 5200 rpm and 380 Nm at 4000 rpm.
-Best known for the polarising body kit and bluish-silver colour, the VL Group A SS was also the first model to feature a fuel-injected version of the Holden V8, with the first electronic fuel injection (EFI) VN Holden Commodore V8s not released until August 1988.
-The SV88 model was based on the VL Holden Calais and used a carburetored version of the V8 producing 136 kW.
+The Holden VL Commodore SS Group A SV was the first car produced by HSV, It released in 1988.
+It produced 180 kW and 380 Nm.
+All produced in 'Panorama Silver'.
+The VL Group A SS was also the first model to feature a fuel-injected version of the Holden V8.
+It was built as a homologation, and sold as a Holden.